 Key Vital Sign Indicator Results

-Crabbing is one of Puget Sound’s most popular recreational fisheries.
-Each year over 200,000 people purchase a Puget Sound Dungeness crab endorsement card, which is required for recreational harvest.
+Crabbing is one of Puget Sound’s most popular noncommercial fisheries.
+Each year over 200,000 people purchase a Puget Sound Dungeness crab endorsement card, which is required to harvest crab for personal use.

-Dungeness crab catch is reported by 11 Puget Sound Marine Areas.
-Most of the annual recreational harvest comes from Marine Area 7 (covering the San Juan Islands and Bellingham Bay) and Marine Areas 8-1 and 8-2 (covering east of Whidbey Island including Skagit Bay and Port Susan).
+Most of the annual harvest comes from two marine basins: North Puget Sound which includes Marine Area 7 (covering the San Juan Islands and Bellingham Bay) and the Whidbey Basin which includes Marine Areas 8-1 and 8-2 (covering east of Whidbey Island including Skagit Bay and Port Susan).

-Since 2015 an increasing number of harvest closures have been required for parts of Puget Sound.
-Total harvest and endorsements issued have also declined.
-This indicator is determined to be “Getting Worse”.
+Since 2015 an increasing number of harvest closures have been required within South-Central Puget Sound and Hood Canal.
+As a result, total harvest has declined, and the progress of this indicator is determined to be “Getting Worse”.

-In 2018 Washington Department of Fish and Wildlife and Tribal Co-Managers closed Marine Areas 11 and 13 (encompassing Vashon Island and South Puget Sound) to any harvest in response to continued declines in the Dungeness crab population.
-Marine Area 11 was reopened to harvest on a limited basis in 2020.
-Harvest closures have also impacted Marine Areas 10 (Seattle-Bremerton area) and 12 (Hood Canal – South of Ayock Point) in recent years.
+In 2018 Washington Department of Fish and Wildlife and Tribal Co-Managers closed Marine Areas 11 and 13 in the South-Central Puget Sound Basin to any harvest.
+The closures were in response to continued declines in the Dungeness crab population.
+Marine Area 11 was reopened to harvest on a limited basis in 2020 and 2021.
+Harvest closures have also impacted crabbing in Marine Areas 10 (Seattle-Bremerton area) and 12 (Hood Canal – South of Ayock Point) in recent years.